-Bitcoin is now worth between RM10,800 – RM12,000 depending on the daily fluctuations.
+The cryptocurrency capital market is worth more than USD$220 billion.
+It might still be tiny compared to other commodity markets, but it has been growing consistently, sometimes explosively in the past 10 years.
 So you’re fairly new to the world of digital currency and want to invest in something.
 Bitcoin just happens to be more than your saving’s worth.
 Well, there’s always alt coins to invest in.
 As they say, better late then never, right?

 The decision to invest should always come with a thorough research.
 Unless you have so much money to spare, you’d definitely want your investments to bear fruits for you.
 In this post, we’ll go through some of the things you should do before making that decision.

 If you go to coinmarketcap.com, you can access the full list of all the alt coins available.
 All the relevant information, including market capital, current price and the historical price graph can help you decide which coins to invest in.
 Remember though, any investments have its own pros and cons.
 As a cryptocurrency investor though, it’s important that you find the cons first.
 If there’s too much, it’s really not worth putting your time in to research more on it.

 Fundamentally, any cryptocurrency exist to serve its users.
 Like Bitcoin, that is used in peer-to-peer transactions or Ether, as “fuel” for operating applications on the Ethereum network.
 Some alt coins offer solutions to problems we didn’t know exist, like Ripple that acts as a bridge currency in the Ripple system or LBRY, a pay-to-view content system.
 As an investor, you should be able to make a judgement on whether the project has potential.